-Wooden Stretcher frames are manufactured from Obeche wood (a.k.a wawa) on a 50mm wide profile.
+Wooden Stretcher frames are manufactured from Obeche timber on a 50mm wide profile.

-Obeche is the preferred choice of wood in the construction of Wooden stretcher frames.
+Imported Obeche is the preferred choice of timber in the construction of wooden stretcher frames.

 Obeche wood has a very fine, straight grain.
 It contains no knots, having a soft cream-colour and smooth final finish.